 Note: The government in the Finance Bill 2023 made certain amendments that apply to debt funds that invest not more than 35% in equity shares in Indian companies.
 As per the new rules, these mutual funds and ETFs will not be eligible for indexation benefits and will be taxed at applicable slab rates, for investments made on or after April 1, 2023.

 When calculating capital gains in case of non-equity oriented mutual funds, property, gold, and others where you are taxed on LTCG, you get the indexation benefit to determine your net capital gain.

 I guess we would all agree that inflation eats into most of what is earned as profits by investing in capital assets such as the ones mentioned above.

 For someone wondering what that inflation is, here is a simple example to help you understand the same –

 All else equal, if a box of sweets priced at Rs.100 last year, chances are the same could cost Rs.110 this year.
 The price differential is attributable to Inflation, which in this example is 10%.
 Inflation is the % by which the purchasing value of your money diminishes.

 Assuming the average inflation rate in India of around 6.5%, if you had invested into a debt fund, wouldn’t a big portion of your long term capital gain at the end of 3 years get eaten away by inflation?

-Indexation is a simple method to determine the true value from sale of an asset after considering the effect of inflation.
-This can be done with help of Cost inflation index (CII) which can be found on the income tax website.
+Indexation is a simple method to determine the true value of the sale of an asset after considering the effect of inflation.
+This can be done with the help of the Cost inflation index (CII) which can be found on the income tax website.

 Let me explain this with an example of a purchase/sale of a debt mutual fund.